openfun/jitsi-meet-torture-rocket/README.md

 This repository is composed of three parts:

-- A [Docker](https://www.docker.com) project which include the [Jitsi-Meet-Torture](https://github.com/jitsi/jitsi-meet-torture).
+- A [Docker](https://www.docker.com) project to manipulate the [Jitsi-Meet-Torture](https://github.com/jitsi/jitsi-meet-torture) repository.

 - A [Packer](https://www.packer.io) project, whose goal is to build an image with docker and docker-compose on it.

-- A [Terraform](https://www.terraform.io/) project which deploys the docker project on the image, and launch the tests.
+- A [Terraform](https://www.terraform.io/) project which deploys the docker project on the image for multiple instances, and launches the tests.

-We use [Scaleway](https://www.scaleway.com/) as the cloud provider.
+We use [Scaleway](https://www.scaleway.com/) as the cloud provider, but PRs are welcome to add other cloud providers.

 ## Getting started